vjpal3/bigdata-import-microservice/README.md

 ### Bigdata File Import Microservice
-  - A Spring Boot service that imports data from a CSV file (about 6 million records) to a PostgreSQL database.
+  - A Spring Boot service uses Spring Batch with Spring Data JPA-Hibernate.
-  - The service uses Spring Batch with Spring Data JPA-Hibernate
+  - Imports data from a CSV file (about 6 million records) to a PostgreSQL database.
-  - Scaling and parellel processing is achieved through Spring Batch MultiResourcePartitioner.
+  - Scaling and parellel processing is achieved through Spring Batch MultiResourcePartitioner, yielding 90% faster performance.
   - Large volume of data is processed using asynchronous job-launcher for non-blocking IO.
   - After importing the data to the database, the job completion event-listener invokes another microservice using Spring Cloud OpenFeign, a declarative REST client, to generate reports.
   - Netflix Hystrix is used to provide fault-tolerance and fallback mechanism when making a call to reports microservice.